Your horse deserves this...

 Feeding is a little more complicated however not usually as complicted as people often make it.
 Keeping it simple and as natural as possible has great benefits for your horse/s, for you - and for the environment.

-When horses are kept the Equiculture way they initially have to go through a period of transition, but the aim is that eventually they are allowed to eat as much low energy/high fibre forage as they want/need.
+When horses are kept the Equiculture way they eat a very high fibre diet (ad-lib if possible).
 The water and hay are usually placed in the 'loafing yard' and the horses can access it at all times.

-Stick with us and we will show you how to transition your horse safely from a restricted diet to a more natural, healthier diet.
+Stick with us and we will show you how to transition your horse safely from a restricted diet to a more natural, healthier, high fibre diet.

 Horses are naturally active animals.
 A lack of proper exercise leads to behavioural problems, obesity (and therefore more risk of serious health issues such as Laminitis), circulation problems etc.

 One of the best ways a horse can get their core exercise is by grazing - because horses walk continuously while they graze, especially if the pasture is biodiverse.
 Grazing with other horses means they walk even more because they keep each other moving.